-- Grass mowing of public areas under Council control.
+- Grass mowing of public areas under Parish Council control.

-- The management of small areas of land around the village such as the Coronation Garden.
+- The management of small areas of land around the village.

-The Council normally meets in the village hall on the second Thursday of odd months.
-The Parish records are held by the Parish Clerk, however, copies of the most recent minutes and other Council notices are displayed on the Council’s notice board opposite Parklands Hotel.
+The Council meets in the village hall on the second Thursday of odd months.
+The Parish records are held by the Parish Clerk, however, copies of the most recent minutes and other Council notices are displayed on the Council’s notice board.

-The Parish Councillor details can be found here
+Your Parish Councillors’ details can be found here.